dangkhoa1409/travel-smart-admin/README.md

 ## Start Project:
 ### Start Backend:
- To run this project, first you need to start backend Following these steps in this github https://github.com/ngotuankiet241103/travel-smart-backend
+ To run this project, first you need to start backend by following these steps in this github https://github.com/ngotuankiet241103/travel-smart-backend

 ### Start Frontend: